 The SBA regulations currently limit the dollar amount of SBA-guaranteed debentures that can be issued by any one SBIC to \$150.0 million or to a group of SBICs under common control to \$350.0 million.
-The Small Business Investment Opportunity Act, which was passed by the U.S. House of Representatives in July 2017, would amend the Small Business Investment Act of 1958 by increasing the individual leverage limit from \$150 million to \$175 million.
+In June 2018, the U.S. Senate passed the Small Business Investment Opportunity Act, which the President signed into law, that amended the Small Business Investment Act of 1958 by increasing the individual leverage limit from \$150 million to \$175 million, subject to SBA approvals.
 Moreover, an SBIC may not borrow an amount in excess of two times (and in certain cases, up to three times) its regulatory capital.
-As of September 30, 2017, our SBIC subsidiary had \$150.0 million in SBA-guaranteed debentures outstanding.
-Now that we have reached the maximum dollar amount of SBA-guaranteed debentures permitted, if we require additional capital, our cost of capital may increase, and there is no assurance that we will be able to obtain additional financing on acceptable terms.
+As of September 30, 2018, our SBIC subsidiary had \$135.0 million in SBA-guaranteed debentures outstanding.